kekse1/v3/README.md

 ## Documentation...
-I will try to write down the API documentation for my .js modules in the 'docs/' directory as markdown (.md).. ^_^ Until now here's only this general README.md, so l8rs I'll use: [./docs/modules/README.md](./docs/modules/README.md).
+I will try to write down the API documentation for my .js modules in the 'docs/' directory as markdown (.md).. ^_^ Until now here's only this general README.md, so l8rs I'll use [modules.md](./docs/modules/README.md).

 ## Configuration
 A bit is still in a 'config.json' file, but the most parts are already integrated as "Custom CSS Properties" (which I'm accessing